Guide

 - Get the gist of the extended kana.
 There is no need to memorize them, just get used to how kana sounds combined with other kana.

-Move on to the JLPT subdeck
+Move on to the Core 10k subdeck

 Learn Grammar

-- (same important note from JLPT subdeck)
+- (same important note from Core 10k subdeck)

 The other subdecks